 These are headaches that are associated with sinus problems and often with a sinus infection.
 It is important to note that migraines can sometimes cause nasal congestion, so you need to look at your other symptoms to determine if you may actually be getting migraines.
 Sinus problems are usually accompanied by a yellow or greenish discharge, while migraine congestion should be clear.
 This can help you to tell the difference between sinus headaches and migraines, along with the many other symptoms of a migraine.

-One thing that may be able to provide you with some relief from migraines or headaches is upper cervical specific chiropractic.
+Many people who have been looking into the difference between a migraine and a headache are really just looking for what is causing their chronic headaches.
+One thing that may be able to provide you with fast relief, maximum recovery and long-lasting results from migraines or headaches is upper cervical specific chiropractic.
 Why is this the case?
 There are a few central nervous system effects that can occur with upper cervical misalignments that may lead to the right conditions for various headache types to occur.
 For example:

-These are just a couple of ways a slight misalignment and migraines may go hand in hand.
+These are just a couple of ways a upper neck misalignments may go hand in hand with headaches or migraines.
 It is no wonder that so many headache types have neck pain as a common symptom.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.